Yeenot/weather-app/README.md

-# Weather App
+# Weather App Challenge

-Assessment weather app that use OpenWeatherMap API to allow user to see weather information in a specific location.
+An assessment weather app challenge that use OpenWeatherMap API to allow user to see weather information in a specific location.